Is It Possible to Buy a Property on Your Own?

 - Focus only on properties you could comfortably afford

-- Take into consideration the costs of home ownership such as council tax, bills, insurance, parking permits, and maintenance
+- Take into consideration the long term costs of homeownership such as council tax, bills, insurance, parking permits, maintenance and any other service charges